 Suggested reading: How to make a tarp shelter – 15 designs with pictures

 Moisture is your biggest enemy and it will compromise both hygiene and warmth.
-You should avoid sleeping directly on the ground because the cold will permeate your body quickly and hypothermia can set in.
+You should avoid sleeping directly on the ground because the cold will permeate your body quickly.
+Hypothermia can set in and medical aid is not available.
 Always build a bed from cardboard, tree branches or even polystyrene foam before putting yourself or your sleeping bag directly on the ground.

 You have to remain unseen and make your campsite portable as much as possible if you want to survive.
 A clean and nonvisible camp is crucial because it is less likely to be disrupted or detected.
 One of the survival lessons you learn when being homeless is that you don’t want to waste physical and psychological energy to always rebuild your campsite.
 Make sure your campsite can be taken with you if you need to relocate.
 Although urban camping laws are different from city to city, in the case of a catastrophic-level event or martial law, all rules will go out the window.
 Make sure you don’t draw negative attention for now.

-One thing on which all homeless people agree is that cardboard is a vital survival item and many homeless survival lessons are built around it.
+One thing on which all homeless people agree is that cardboard is a vital survival item.
+Many homeless survival lessons are built around its various uses.
 It’s a perfect insulator and you can build various shelters from it.
 There are those less fortunate that seek out smaller rooms in abandoned building and insulate the entire room with cardboard.
 It’s an item that can protect you from the elements if you line it with garbage bags and it’s really lightweight compared to other building materials.
-Think about this next time you want to throw away the cardboard box from your new TV, you never know when you might find a good use for it.
+Think about this next time you want to throw away the cardboard box from your new TV.
+You never know when you might find a good use for it.

 Homeless survival lessons – Fire and Heat